How to Restrict Content in WordPress to Specific Users

 Conclusion

-Restricting your content is the easiest way to monetize your blog.
+Restricting your content in WordPress is the easiest way to monetize your blog.
 It takes no time and doesn’t require any maintenance.
 You can start restricting your content in less than 5 minutes.
 Just follow this tutorial.

 Create Paid Membership Websites in Minutes